zhengyueling1993/Social-Website/README.md

 # A Social-Website Using Django
-# allow users to share images they  nd on the Internet
+# allow users to share images they find on the Internet